bengtan/resume/README.md

 I'm a problem solver.
 Give me a problem and throw me in the deep end.
 You don't have to keep checking on me.
 I'll find a way out.
 I'll either solve the problem or provide you with the necessary information to make an informed decision.

 I keep myself busy.
 You can see from my work history that, if not employed, I always have a side project happening.
 But don't let that deter you.
-I'm always willing to re-prioritise my projects for the right opportunity.
+I'm always willing to shuffle my priorities for the right opportunity.

 Thank you for reading.